campionfellin/docs/README.md

 Every time one of these functions is called, `random_dec()` will also be called somewhere in the stack.
 Applying the determistic arithmetic to the seed and returning a new random number.

+#### I heard I shouldn't use `Math.random()`.
+Why not?

+When users mint each piece, they are creating a hash token on the blockchain.
+All the attributes of your piece should be derived from that tokenso that user will be able to render their piece and get the same results each time. `Math.random` is derived from the computer's clock, so even if it is seeded there is no guarantee you will get the same output on different computing environments in the future.

 ### Create a series of hex pairs

 Alternatively, you could just extract numbers from each of the hex pairs to parameterize your algorithm.
 Here we extract pairs and parse them into integers from 0-256.
 If we want them these values to range only between 0-10 for example we can do the following: